threatexpress/domainhunter/README.md

 - Retrieve specified number of recently expired and deleted domains (.com, .net, .org) from ExpiredDomains.net
 - Retrieve available domains based on keyword search from ExpiredDomains.net
-- Perform reputation checks against the Symantec WebPulse Site Review (BlueCoat), IBM x-Force, Cisco Talos, Google SafeBrowsing, and PhishTank services
+- Perform reputation checks against the Symantec WebPulse Site Review (BlueCoat), IBM x-Force, and Cisco Talos
 - Sort results by domain age (if known) and filter for reputation
 - Text-based table and HTML report output with links to reputation sources and Archive.org entry

 ## Installation

-__Direct Installation__
+### Direct Installation

 Install Python requirements